HeroesofLowhelm/Zilliqa-TWAP-Oracle-for-Public/README.md

 Time-Weight-Average-Price Oracles for $HOL & $CAST

-$HOL TIME-WEIGHTED AVERAGE PRICE (TWAP) ORACLE -Determines average price of $HOL in USD in the last 1 hour between exchanges (XCAD DEX+ZILSWAP DEX).
+$HOL TIME-WEIGHTED AVERAGE PRICE (TWAP) ORACLE -Determines average price of $HOL in USD in the last 1 hour between exchanges (XCAD DEX + ZILSWAP DEX).

 $CAST TIME-WEIGHTED AVERAGE PRICE (TWAP) ORACLE -Determines average price of $CAST in USD in the last 1 hour from ZILSWAP DEX.